Check out our most frequently asked questions to learn more about us and how Stray works.

 If you have a Freestyle Travel Pass:

-Accommodation: a dorm bed is roughly $28-36 per night - including central city hostels, bush-clad surf lodges, high country sheep stations and 1930’s huts in Fiordland National Park.
+Accommodation: a dorm bed is roughly $28-36 per night - including central city hostels, high country sheep stations and 1930’s huts in Fiordland National Park.
 The exception is the Lake Aniwhenua cultural and community experience which is $89 and includes food, accommodation and activities.

-Food: this comes down to you, so anywhere between $10 and 100 per day!
+Food: this comes down to you, so anywhere between $20 and 100 per day!
 We stop at supermarkets but there’s (almost) always an option to visit a restaurant or local café.
-If you’re lucky our drivers have even been known to cook a very impressive BBQ/spaghetti Bolognese/roast/chocolate cake.
+If you’re lucky our drivers have even been known to cook a very impressive BBQ/spaghetti bolognese/roast/chocolate cake.

 Ferry: $50-$70 per person one way.
 Between the North and South there’s the Cook Strait to cross .
 The Bluebridge Ferry is a beautiful, scenic way to hop between the two islands.
 You can book this in the Stray Mate App.